Kaitlin Pomerantz, handmade flax and cotton paper with watermark on lightbox, 9”x”11”

 Watermark

-For Watermark, Pomerantz and Jovin interviewed community members impacted by flooding, some featured in Jovin’s illuminated wall portraits (Reverend Chester WIlliams and Roz McKelvey), and also visited sites of recurring flooding, featured in Jovin’s wall collage.
-Pomerantz created handmade watermarked paper utilizing flax, a fiber of local historic significance, containing quotes from the interviews, as well as flood-related phrases and ideas recorded during meetings with the Water Department, To read the watermarked text, the paper must be illuminated, just as worsening climate conditions and their disproportionate impacts must be brought to light for mitigation and accountability.
-Paper is deeply connected to the natural and material history of Germantown, home to North America’s first papermill, and a the birth of an industry that would leave an indelible mark our watersheds.
+For Watermark, Pomerantz and Jovin interviewed neighbors impacted by flooding and visited sites of flooding, featured in Jovin’s illuminated wall portraits (Reverend Chester WIlliams and Roz McKelvey) and collage.
+Pomerantz created handmade flax paper containing watermarked quotes from the interviews and phrases from meeting with the Water Department, Paper is integral to history of Germantown, home to North America’s first papermill and a the birth of an industry that would leave an indelible mark our watersheds.
+This history is inseparable from the conditions that lead to flooding today.
+This project aims to shed light on these conditions in pursuit of mitigation, mutual aid, and accountability.

 A second component of this project will be installed at the WaterShed in January of 2026.

-For ongoing programming, including film screenings, community meetings, prepared-ness workshops, Water Department and FEMA resource fairs, and more— visit the WaterShed.
+For ongoing programming– film screenings, community workshops, resource fairs and more— visit the WaterShed.